Mozello-SIA/mozello-sample-app-hello-world/README.md

 1. Create Mozello account if you haven't already.
 2. The app needs to be hosted in a public location.
 You will need to have the public URL to complete the next steps.
 3. Modify `meta/manifest.json` and replace the sample values with your data.
 Generate and fill in your App secret.
 4. Submit the manifest via [App integration setup portal](https://www.mozello.com/apps/api/apps/) and save the resulting App ID and API key.
+You can also re-submit your manifest later if it is changed.
 5. Modify `config.php`.
 Fill in ID and API key from the App integration setup portal and the App secret from the manifest.
 6. Modify `app.php`.
 Replace script URL with a valid location or replace the script snippet altogether.
-7. Upload the modified app files to your host.
+7. Upload `public` and `libs` to your host.
 8. The app will be available in your Mozello website.
 The snippet will be inserted in your website in the preview mode but not the design mode.

 # Next steps